 Laser Safety Program is intended to reduce the risk of injuries associated with the use of lasers by establishing procedures for working with lasers.
 Below is the basic syllabus for laser use.
-Questions regarding the Laser Safety Program should be directed to Environmental Health & Safety at 619-594-6778.
+Questions regarding the Laser Safety Program should be directed to Environmental Health and Safety by emailing [email protected].

 Do’s and Don’ts

 - Never look into the beam.
 If intrabeam viewing is required, use remote viewing aids.

 - Always use the lowest power practical.

 - Do not sit in a position that puts your eyes on the same plane as the laser light.